onap/policy-parent/docs/clamp/acm/design-impl/clamp-runtime-acm.rst

 Order an immediate Participant Report from all participants
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 - GUI calls PUT "/onap/policy/clamp/acm/v2/participants" endpoint
-- runtime-ACM receives the call by Rest-Api (CommissioningController)
+- ACM-runtime receives the call by Rest-Api (CommissioningController)
 - It triggers the execution to send a broadcast PARTICIPANT_STATUS_REQ message

 Create of a Automation Composition Definition Type
 ++++++++++++++++++++++++++++++++++++++++++++++++++
 - GUI calls POST "/onap/policy/clamp/acm/v2/compositions" endpoint with a Automation Composition Type Definition (Tosca Service Template) as body
-- runtime-ACM receives the call by Rest-Api (CommissioningController)
+- ACM-runtime receives the call by Rest-Api (CommissioningController)
 - It validates the Automation Composition Type Definition
 - It saves to DB the Tosca Service Template using AcDefinitionProvider with new compositionId and COMMISSIONED status
 - the Rest-Api call returns the compositionId generated and the list of Element Definition Type